-- make reasonable inquiries about the consumer’s financial situation, and their requirements and objectives;
+- making reasonable inquiries about the consumer’s financial situation, and their requirements and objectives;

-- take reasonable steps to verify the consumer’s financial situation; and
+- taking reasonable steps to verify the consumer’s financial situation; and

-- make a preliminary assessment (if you are providing credit assistance) or final assessment (if you are the credit provider) about whether the credit contract is ‘not unsuitable’ for the consumer (based on the inquiries and information obtained in the first two steps).
+- making a preliminary assessment (if you are providing credit assistance) or final assessment (if you are the credit provider) about whether the credit contract is ‘not unsuitable’ for the consumer.

 In addition, if the consumer requests it, you must be able to provide them with a written copy of the preliminary assessment or final assessment (as relevant).

-ASIC is holding public hearings on responsible lending in Sydney on 12 August 2019 and Melbourne on 19 August 2019.
+ASIC held public hearings on responsible lending in Sydney on 12 August 2019 and Melbourne on 19 August 2019.